-Multipoint locks are available with two spindle options, solid spindle version and split spindle version.
+Multipoint locks are available with two spindle options: solid spindle version and split spindle version.

 With the solid spindle option, the locking & unlocking functions of the multipoint door lock are as follows:

-To lock – (From both sides of door)
+Locking the door – (From both sides of door)

-To unlock – (From both sides of door)
+Unlocking the door – (From both sides of door)

 Turn the key in the opposite direction and push the handle down to open